 Kaweco Sport: £18

 I really like the Sport design and have two of them at the moment (an Art and Al), but I’ll dismiss the basic one pretty quickly.
 Unless you are explicitly on the lookout for a “pocket pen”, you’ll probably find the Sport a bad first pen, because it’s quite small (same reason I won’t recommend the Al Sport or the Liliput in later categories).
-But there are two other reasons to skip over it: first, in my experience Kaweco nib quality control is hit-and-miss, so as a beginner you’re more likely to end up with a pen that doesn’t write well.
+But there are three other reasons to skip over it: first, in my experience Kaweco nib quality control is hit-and-miss, so as a beginner you’re more likely to end up with a pen that doesn’t write well.
 Second, finding a good converter for the Sport is a bit tricky, and the quicker you get off cartridges into the wonderful world of bottled ink, the better!
+Third, the nib unit on the basic Sport isn’t swappable, which limits you for all kinds of reasons.

 Kaweco Perkeo: £15